 Walk, run, cycle

-It is important residents, workers and visitors are able to walk and cycle around a city as large and diverse as Sydney.
-Many global cities have cycling and pedestrian networks with a focus on recreation and leisure.
-These cycling and walking paths often frame parklands, foreshores and other scenic attractions.
+It is important that residents, workers and visitors are able to walk and cycle around a city as large and diverse as Sydney.
+Many global cities have cycling and pedestrian networks with a focus on recreation and leisure, which often frame parklands, foreshores and other scenic attractions.

 Extensive cycling paths have already been put in place.
 More cycleway projects are currently being constructed or designed.

-The City is working towards building a 200 kilometre cycling network including 55 kilometres of separated cycleways.
+The City is working towards building a 200km cycling network including 55km of separated cycleways.

 Sustainable Sydney 2030 targets

 Sustainable Sydney 2030 is a set of goals to improve the local area's sustainability by 2030.
-The City is encouraging 10 per cent of journeys in the local area to be made by bicycle and at least half to be made by walking by 2030.
+The City is encouraging 10% of journeys in the local area to be made by bicycle and at least half to be made on foot by 2030.
 The City also wants residents to be within walking distance to services and facilities such as fresh food markets, child care, health care and public parks.

 Routes laid out for the Liveable Green Network will encourage cycling and walking.
 Improvements will include separated cycleways, lower speed limits, widened footpaths and improved crossings.
 Cycling routes will be clearly marked with easy-to-read maps and signage.
 More seats, bubblers and bike parking will be built along major cycling paths.